tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

   (This is more along the lines of experienced advice)<br /> If something is complex enough to have a wizard and configuration system, it's generally complex enough for the defaults to give you an evenly rounded, mediocre set of settings.
 This is why system/storage/database admins cringe when they find systems installed with the defaults, the equivalent of carefully configuring the system to perform equally poorly for all possible situations.
 </div>

 When the Format screen appears, Windows provides several values and offers some defaults.
-Since this drive is going to be used primarily for SQL Server, we will change the “Allocation Unit Size” from 4K to 64K.
+Since this drive is going to be used primarily for SQL Server, we will change the "Allocation Unit Size" from 4K to 64K.

 <div class="hint">
   SQL Server works in request sizes of 8k and 64K.
 Selecting allocation unit sizes for a drive (or stripe sizes for an array) is going to be based on two factors:</p>